 For today’s tutorial, however, we’ll choose AutoMagic:

 Now you need to set up your trigger for when a sale occurs on your site.
-To do that, you’ll need to track forms from your checkout page.
+You’ll need to track forms from your checkout page to do that.

-You’ll see a list of options for What website activity should we watch for?, and need to select Form Activity from exact URLs.
+You’ll see a list of options for What website activity should we watch for?
+You need to select Form Activity from exact URLs.

 It’s the default setting and also the first option in your dropdown list: